nextbreakpoint/sqltemplate/README.md

 # SQLTemplate

-SQLTemplate implements a functional API to execute SQL statements in Java 8 using JDBC
+SQLTemplate implements a functional API for executing SQL statements using JDBC in Java 8

 ## Example